 Secondhand.
 Preloved.
 Used.
 Old.
-Whatever you call a bookshop that sells books that are not new, it amounts to the same thing: neglected; unloved; abandoned; discarded.
+Whatever you call books that are not new, it amounts to the same thing: neglected; unloved; abandoned; discarded.
 Even the ‘amusing’ epithet of ‘preloved’ simply indicates love that has been given then withdrawn.
 No longer loved.

 Yes, I know that many people see these places as Aladdin’s caves filled with wonder and possibility.
 Not so for me.
 For me, a secondhand (let’s call it what it is) bookshop is a bit like going to an animal shelter.
 My first response in both cases is always one of dismay – there are so many here!
 Secondly, I think, ‘how can I possibly save them all?’

 In shop one, I was frustrated by the lack of genre categories or alphabetical ordering.
 I felt I had to scan the entirety of the store to be sure I didn’t miss anything vital.
 As it was, when I paid for my ‘finds’, or as I prefer to call them, my ‘adoptions’, I couldn’t shake the certainty that I’d missed something.
 But the ‘usual guy’ was on holiday and the woman standing in for Usual Guy was not versed on what was where.
 She laughingly told me that if Usual Guy had been there, he could have immediately told me where any of my chosen authors might be stationed.
 Ha ha!
 Oh my aching sides.
 Not.
 They also had an overflow into an empty shop front next door – and even though I could see literally dozens of boxes heaped up, she wouldn’t let me go in there and poke about, and neither could she tell me what was there.
 I took my five rescue-books and left, slightly disgruntled.